nerdslabs/storex/README.md

 ### Create store

 To create a store you need to create new elixir module with `init/2` which is called when a page is loaded, every time websocket is connected it generates session_id and passes it as the first argument, params are from Javascript store declaration.
-Next, to it you can declare `mutation/5` where the first argument is mutation name, second is data passed to mutation, next two params are same like in `init/2`, the last one is the current state of the store.
+Next, you can declare `mutation/5` where the first argument is mutation name, second is data passed to mutation, next two params are same like in `init/2`, the last one is the current state of the store.

 ```elixir
 defmodule ExampleApp.Store.Counter do